juliaelizabethharrison/ecocrypto_portfolio_analysis-1/README.md

 conda install -c pyviz hvplot -y

 ```
-3. Clone this repository, then clone and run the notebook through voila.
+3. Clone this repository, then clone and run the Jupyter notebook.

 **(eco_portfolio)**
 ```bash